healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 Regrettably, the temperature often spiked a bit too high.
 Thus, the pancakes cooked a bit too quickly and got dark around the edges where the heating element is located.

-In addition, while the pancake remained fluffy, it retained slightly more moisture than desired, preventing it from reaching excellence.
+In addition, while the pancake was fluffy, it retained slightly more moisture than desired, falling short of excellence.
 Consequently, it only received a rating of 6/10 from our chef.

 Looking at the results, we concluded that the skillet is more suitable for thick, lumpy pancakes rather than the smooth, fluffy ones that our recipe aimed to achieve.
 While the non-stick coating eliminates the need for butter or oil, it's advisable to add a small amount of oil to the pan to extend its lifespan.